 Disable GCC sanitizer runtime libraries.
 They are not needed for the temporary installation.
-This switch is necessary to build GCC without libcrypt installed for the target.
-In gcc-pass1 it was implied by --disable-libstdcxx, but now we have to explicitly pass it.
+In gcc-pass1 it was implied by --disable-libstdcxx, and now we can explicitly pass it.

 As a finishing touch, create a utility symlink.
 Many programs and scripts run cc instead of gcc, which is used to keep programs generic and therefore usable on all kinds of UNIX systems where the GNU C compiler is not always installed.
 Running cc leaves the system administrator free to decide which C compiler to install: